-The Aldabran Tortoise is the largest species of land tortoise in the world.
-They can grow to roughly 1 metre tall and can weigh as much 300 kilograms.
+The Aldabran tortoise is the largest species of land tortoise in the world.
+They can grow to roughly 1 metre tall and may weigh in at 300 kilograms when fully grown.
 Their shell is grey in colour with dark grey to almost black coloured head and legs.

 These giant tortoises inhabit the islands of Aldabra, situated off the east coast of Africa, in the Indian Ocean.
-These islands are rough and rocky and have limited vegetation.
+The islands are rough and rocky with limited vegetation.

-The Aldabran Tortoise is herbivorous and will eat grasses, shrubs, flowers and leaflitter.
+The Aldabran tortoise is herbivorous, eating grasses, shrubs, flowers and leaflitter.
 They will also eat cactus and lichen.

-The Aldabran Tortoise will reach sexual maturity at about 20-25 years of age.
-Mating season is between February and March and the males will let out a loud bellowing sound to entice the female to mate with him.
-After mating, the female buries 10-20 spherical eggs in the sand or soil where they are incubated by the heat of the sun for two months.
-The hatchlings are only about 6 centimetres long with soft shells.
+This species will reach sexual maturity at about 20-25 years of age.
+Mating season is between February and March.
+Males will let out a loud bellowing sound to entice the female to mate with him.
+After mating, the female buries 10-20 spherical eggs in the sand or soil where they are incubated by the heat of the sun for a two month period.
+When the hatchlings emerge they are only about 6 centimetres long and have soft shells.
 They are very prone to predation at this stage.

 Of the four species of giant tortoise that once existed on the islands around Aldabra, only the Aldabran tortoise survived beyond the beginning of the 19th century.
 Today they are considered rare.
 Small populations of the tortoise have been introduced to neighboring islands to enhance the species’ chances of long-term survival.
 Aldabran tortoises are now protected on all the islands they inhabit.